kevinborras/GokGok/README.md

 # GokGok
-A tool for check domains
+GokGok it's a tool for analyze and discover domains and subdomains.
+It uses passive methods for enumerate subdomains and it's written in Go.

 ## Requirements